 By taking into account the uniqueness and the specific pros and cons of each instrument, however, you can decide on the ones that would be particularly easy and enjoyable for you.
-So let’s begin by taking into account the qualities that you should look for in a musical instrument for beginners.
+So let’s begin by taking into account the qualities that you should look when choosing the easiest instrument to learn as an adult.

 How to Choose an Instrument That Is Right for You to Learn